Urbanism: Other modern theorists

 Douglas Kelbaugh identifies three paradigms within urbanism: New Urbanism, Everyday Urbanism, and Post-Urbanism.

 Paul L. Knox refers to one of many trends in contemporary urbanism as the "aestheticization of everyday life".

 Alex Krieger states that urban design is less a technical discipline than a mind-set based on a commitment to cities.

+Mohammad Habib Reza — architect and urban theorist who introduced New Contextualism, an urban and architectural philosophy that grounds design in layered contexts such as cultural, ecological, historical, and social, while promoting equity, belonging, and sustainability.

 Other contemporary urbanists such as Edward Soja and Liz Ogbu focus on urbanism as a field for applying principles of community building and spatial justice.